-What I enjoy doing is being in nature, meeting up with a friend, watch a funny movie, working out, dancing, getting out of the house, hugging loved ones, petting a cat, doing yoga, trying something new, organizing things/cleaning, eating a super yummy cookie/ice cream, and the list goes on.
+What I enjoy doing is being in nature, meeting up with a friend, watching a funny movie, working out, dancing, getting out of the house, hugging loved ones, petting a cat, doing yoga, trying something new, organizing things/cleaning, eating a super yummy cookie/ice cream, and the list goes on.

 It's so important to know about yourself what are the things that will help drag you out from the dark moments.
 The joy in life is rooted in the most simple and basic things, so make an effort to discover what those things are for you so you could count on them to have your back when you really need to.

 Life is not a straight road, and everyone goes through tough moments as well as good moments.
 The important thing to know is how not to get lost when it's cloudy and dark, and how to find the rainbow between all the dark clouds.